Welded extensions and ribbon restrictions of diagrammatical moves: Three examples of residues

-For the other inclusion, we only need to check that the Tube($BV$) move can be performed using Spun($BP$), which is illustrated on Figure 12, where we use the same convention as in Theorem~\ref{FresDelta}.
-This figure illustrates the easier case where the overstrands have opposite orientations.
-If they have the same orientation, an extra step is needed, where we slide one of the black tubes into the other.
-This brings us to a configuration where we can apply Spun($BP$). \\
+\paragraph{Proof:} Using the geometric interpretation of the linking numbers $\text{LK}_{ij}$ given in the proof of Proposition~\ref{LKDelta}, it can be checked that for $1\leq i\leq n$, the homomorphism $\text{LK}_{i\ast}^{\text{mod}}+\text{LK}_{\ast i}^{\text{mod}}:\dl{2}\to\ZZ_2$ is invariant under a Spun$^{\ast}$($BP$) move.
+Indeed, the contribution to this combination of linking numbers of the lines of double points inside the torus where the move occurs is always zero before and after the move (note that it is not the case for the Spun($BP$) move used in the proof of Theorem~\ref{VresBP}).
+Using the classification of the $BV$ move given in Proposition~\ref{classBV}, we can conclude that $\text{Spun}^{\ast}(BP)|_{2\!-\!r\SL}\subset\text{Tube}(BV)$ with the same reasoning as in Theorem~\ref{FresDelta}. \\

-Finally, the orientation of the understrands is irrelevant.
-Indeed, changing the orientation of an understrand has no effect on the broken surface diagram of the image under the Tube map, as the thin tube has its co-orientation reversed, which compensates the change of sign of the ribbon singularity. \demo \\
+For the other inclusion, we only need to check that a Tube($BV$) move can be performed using Spun$^{\ast}$($BP$), which is illustrated on Figure 13.
+As in the proof of Theorem~\ref{VresBP}, the orientation of the horizontal strands is irrelevant, but the orientation of the vertical strands matter, with the same step added in between pictures 3 and 4 if they have the same orientation. \\